Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 ![BasedonRuleTitleAddtoQueue.png](/.attachments/BasedonRuleTitleAddtoQueue-ff82349b-c0d3-4c4c-9dcc-66a4d8a87f19.png)

 2. Based on the title of the rule Items we are Routing to the respective queue.
-Open each row from rule items grid and update the queue lookup.
+Open each row from rule items grid and update the queue lookup as mentioned in the above screenshot.